 The school continued to grow by one class each year until 1983 when the first Year 6 class completed their primary schooling.
 The school has a strong tradition of parent support and involvement.
 This assistance over the years has enabled the school to offer quality education, both materially and spiritually.
-The curriculum has evolved over many years and has been updated to reflect current educational strategies.
+The curriculum has evolved over many years and has been updated to reflect current educational strategies

-The school has 22 classes, a Learning Support teacher, Music teacher, Japanese teacher, and Librarian.
-Thanks largely to the support of the parish and parents in past years, the school is very well equipped in terms of the buildings, beautiful grounds, teaching aids and resources.
+Thanks largely to the support of the parish and parents in past years, the school has been very well equipped in terms of the buildings, beautiful grounds, teaching aids and resources.